 Valentine’s flowers for children

 Thought to signify a perfect and deep love, tulips honor the love and devotion parents have for their children — and they also let adult children know their mom and dad are thinking of them.
 Select a mixed bouquet of tulips in spring colors to brighten a February day.

 Young children also enjoy plush toys and chocolate, says Valerie Ghitelman, vice president of product development, design, and sourcing at 1-800-Flowers.com.
-A plush elephant with chocolate covered Oreos will be a well-received gift for this age group.
+An animated plush lion with chocolate covered Oreos will be a well-received gift for this age group.